 Protect Colorado’s waterways from oil spills

-Please take action to stop trains carrying viscous crude oil from traveling through Colorado every day
+Please take action to stop the Uinta Basin Railway from carrying viscous crude oil through our Colorado communities every day

 The federal Surface Transportation Board recently approved a new 88-mile railroad in Utah’s Uinta Basin and the Forest service has approved the right of way for the rail line.
 The new Utah railroad would connect to the national rail network, allowing trains to transport “waxy crude” through Colorado from the Uintah Basin to Gulf Coast refineries.